How to choose the best boiler heat exchanger for commercial heating projects

 Many different types of stainless steel with other added elements to improve weldability and formability exist.
 Grade 316 is the most common type, with good welding and heat transfer properties, similar to those of cast iron.

 Compared to aluminium, stainless steel is tolerant towards a wider pH band (7-9.5), making it suitable for more challenging water conditions.

 Wetter environments such as swimming pools can especially benefit from these properties.

 Steel shell or shell and tube steel heat exchangers are used in higher output, often pressure jet boilers.

 Benefits are lower cost and a wide differential temperature (back in the day only achievable from such boilers).
 As they corrode readily, they are not suitable for condensing, unless a secondary heat exchanger is used, as in our Melbury C boiler.

-A minimum return temperature control in these kinds of boilers is also necessary to prevent condensing.
+A minimum return temperature control in these kinds of commercial boilers is also necessary to prevent condensing.
 Pressure jet burners are based on a single piece boiler design and take up a lot of space, which is why access and installation need to be considered.
 Boilers of this kind are unsuitable for tight plant rooms, or refurbishments with limited access to the plant room.

 Huge heat loads can call for steel shell boilers, but other boilers might be arrangeable as cascade/modular installation to cover heat demand.
 An advantage of the latter is the ability to load match and modulate the boiler down to supply only heat that is required, rather than always running at full load.
 This way, more boilers are running, but all of them at a more efficient part load, saving fuel/gas.